ashaikh23/IMC-Prosperity-4/README.md

 ### 📚 Appendix: Open-Source Strategies & Top Teams

-*A curated list of repositories from historically top-performing teams to study for algorithmic strategies that I used.*
+*A curated list of repositories from historically top-performing teams to study for algorithmic strategies.*

 #### IMC Prosperity 3, 2025